You’ve got questions. We’ve got answers. (Mostly.)

 Can I just serve at camp and not teach clubs?
 Camp staff are chosen according to age, maturity, and the amount of summer work they’ve done.
 We want to know that you’re committed, so if you don’t teach clubs, you’re less likely to be selected as camp staff.

 How are summer interns chosen?
-Our interns are college-age students who have ministry experience in CYIA or a similar ministry.
+Our interns are college-age students who have ministry experience as CEF summer missionaries.
 They have a proven track record of leadership potential, responsibility, and maturity.
 They have proven they can work well as staff members.

 During training: When we move into training camp, we move away from potential distractions like social media, texting, and the busy world.
 It doesn’t mean these things are bad; we simply need plenty of time to focus on growing our relationships with God and one another, and on our preparations for the summer.
 In light of this, the following cell phone rule is practiced at training camp: